jnk0le/cortexm-AES/README.md

 | `decrypt<192>`            | 347 | (1T) |
 | `decrypt<256>`            | 401 | (1T) |

+cm7 runtime cycles are biased a bit by caller or around caller code (numbers are from current ecb unit test)

 #### specific function sizes

 | Function | code size in bytes | stack usage in bytes | notes |